Solvers¶

 Like the other solvers, the gurobipy solver takes the symbol of

-the objective function minimized (or maximized, with the above mentioned added _min
+the objective function minimized (or maximized, with the above mentioned added _min) and returns the results of

 the optimization: